CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

-# Module 12: Explore generative AI in Azure AI Foundry portal
+# Module 12: Explore generative AI in the Azure AI Foundry portal

 Generative AI describes a category of capabilities within AI that create content.
 People typically interact with generative AI that has been built into chat applications.
-In this exercise, you try out generative AI in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications.
+In this exercise, you try out generative AI in the Azure AI Foundry portal, Microsoft's platform for creating intelligent applications.

 ## Lab objectives

 In this lab, you will perform:
-- Task 1: Create a project in Azure AI Foundry portal
+- Task 1: Create a project in the Azure AI Foundry portal
 - Task 2: Explore generative AI in Azure AI Foundry's chat playground

 ## Task 1: Create a project in the Azure AI Foundry portal